All Episodes

 The worst kind of this is McCarthyism, Charlie McCarthyism.

-is an absolute joke.
+It is an absolute joke.

-They interviewed the Washington Post, interviewed more than 24 people for their rock story, and not a one of them would go on the record to disagree with Rick Perry's timeline.
+They interviewed, the Washington Post interviewed more than 24 people for their rock story, and not a one of them would go on the record to disagree with Rick Perry's timeline.

 The Post says they're afraid for their lives.

-Anyway, the whole thing is a the whole thing is a is a setup.
+Anyway, the whole thing is a setup.

-It's just it's so obviously and patently absurd.
+It's just so obviously and patently absurd.

 And this is all they've got.